peace-adamu/APWEN-Hackathon/README.md

 The outcomes of this research not only validate the efficacy of Random Forest for industrial failure prediction but also establish a scalable blueprint for data-driven maintenance strategies in smart manufacturing environments.

+## 6.0 Process Simulation Integration Using Aspen HYSYS

+To explore the downstream implications of milling machine failures on broader engineering systems, Aspen HYSYS was integrated as a process simulation layer.
+The aim was to simulate how mechanical anomalies, particularly tool wear and heat-induced stress, could affect the performance and safety of critical components within a chemical processing environment.
+By importing sensor-driven parameters such as air temperature, torque, and rotational speed, a hybrid workflow was modeled where the failure of machined parts could propagate operational inefficiencies in a thermal process loop simulated in HYSYS.

+This multidisciplinary linkage provides a predictive maintenance chain that spans from mechanical tooling operations to chemical process safety, ensuring end-to-end operational reliability.

 ## References
 - Bruno, G., & Lombardi, F. (2020).
 Machine Learning Application for Tool Wear Prediction in Milling.
 Politecnico di Torino, Corso di Laurea Magistrale in Automotive Engineering (Ingegneria Dell'Autoveicolo).